roman-milk/roman-milk.github.io/mellisa-mary-ellen-and-me.md

+===

- ****** Mellisa, Mary Ellen and Me Ch.
-03 ****** byJust_Plain_Bob© Well, there it was.
+Well, there it was.
 What Ron and I had planned.
 I'd given Mellisa just what she needed to break it off with me.
 I picked up my clothes and stared dressing and Mellisa said, "What are you doing?"

  "I'm getting dressed so I can bail out of here.
 Obviously I've just had two relationships crater on me and it is time for me to hit the road."